-We have been partnering with Roberto Romero and Mark Haacke to develop novel fetal brain MR imaging applications.
-Currently, it is challenging to measure quantitative imaging biomarkers in utero, particularly diffusion MRI–based ones, owing to large-scale fetal and maternal motion during the scanning session, and owing to the difficulty in acquiring image volumes with sufficient coverage, quality, and spatial resolution in a clinically feasible amount of time.
-Our lab has been developing novel approaches to address each of these critical issues.
-The suspension of clinical protocols owing to COVID-19 has reduced our data collection activities since March, 2020.
+We have been partnering with our NICHD colleagues Roberto Romero and Mark Haacke to develop novel fetal MR imaging applications.
+Currently, it is challenging to measure quantitative imaging biomarkers in utero, particularly diffusion MRI–based biomarkers, owing to large-scale fetal and maternal motion during the scanning session, and to the difficulty in acquiring image volumes with sufficient coverage, quality, and spatial resolution in a clinically feasible amount of time.
+Our lab has been developing novel approaches to address these critical issues.

 Biopolymer physics: water-ion-biopolymer interactions